tbbstny/SerenityCucumberStudy/README.md

 ## <a name="parallel"></a> Running Cucumber Tests in Parallel
 This project uses the `maven-failsafe-plugin` to run tests in parallel, as opposed to the sereinity.properties configuration.
 The highlights:
-* Need multiple test runners in order to run tests in parallel, use a standard naming convention (this project uses `*FeatureTest.java`)
+* Need multiple test runners in order to run tests in parallel, use a standard naming convention <br />
+(this project uses `*FeatureTest.java`)
 * The pom files uses a regular expression to tell failsafe what runners to include:
 ```xml